 This technique improves the sensitivity, robustness, and reproducibility of an assay.
 It also enhances column lifetime by avoiding physical and chemical contamination.

 If you want to improve phospholipid removal methodology in your lab, then Element can help.

 Our sales team and system are here to make your life easier by creating a simple purchasing experience.
 Between clear lead times and our esteemed technical support, Crawford can help keep your lab running smoothly.

 We understand our customers and know what’s important to you.
 Our promises:

 - Clear communications - we’ll accommodate your lead times and update you if anything should change

-- World-class technical support - As a Crawford Scientific customer, you unlock our industry-leading customer support.
+- World-class technical support - As a Element customer, you unlock our industry-leading customer support.
 Have an issue with your product or chromatogram - our technical team will offer an answer within 24 hours (but usually instantly)

 - Ease of purchasing - purchase via phone or online.
 Whatever you prefer.